HERO (Hazard of Electromagnetic Radiation to Ordnance) Testing

 NTS HERO Testing Facilities

 HERO testing is performed at NTS’s Boxborough, MA test lab, one of the premier facilities in the nation for EMC, EMI and ESD engineering services.
 HERO testing at NTS Boxborough involves monitoring the response of an EED to high levels of electromagnetic radiation to confirm acceptable safety and reliability margins are met.
-Our facility is equipped to handle Class 1.4 explosives and features six electrically shielded chambers for testing ordinance of a wide range of sizes.
+Our facility is equipped to handle Class 1.4 explosives and features six electrically shielded chambers for testing ordnance of a wide range of sizes.

 As a pioneer in HERO testing to MIL-STD-464 standards, NTS has a long history of developing customized monitoring and evaluation methods.
 Our expertise can ensure EED devices of all specifications meet and exceed all compatibility requirements.